deadsetbit/gaming-couch-unity/README.md

 ## 1) Add GamingCouch game object

-Add GamingCouch game object to your main game scene alongside your main game script object.
+Add GamingCouch game object to your main game scene alongside your main game script object, by clicking the scene hierarchy right mouse button and selecting "GamingCouch" from the menu.

-// TODO: Need to make editor menu script to create the GamingCouch game object!

 ## 2) Create and link game script